creating2morrow/neveko/README.md

 * additional required software can be downloaded from the gui home or `Binaries` links below
 * hashes are in core [lib.rs](./neveko-core/src/lib.rs)
-* download i2p-zero, put the path in the connection manager or cli `--i2p-zero-dir` flag
 * download monero, update connection manager or cli
   * `--monero-blockchain-dir`, where to put lmdb for monero (e.g. path/to/ssd)
   * `--monero-location`, path to monero download